 The best way for guests to experience gaucho culture:

 “Take a guided horseback ride across the grounds.
-Before heading out, we show guests how we take care of the horses and get them saddled up and ready for riding.”
+Before heading out, we show guests how we take care of the horses and get them saddled up and ready.”

 When you’re not at La Bamba, we’ll find you:

 [bar], drinking Fernet and Coke with other gauchos and singing traditional songs.”

 Virtuoso amenities include breakfast daily and a complimentary Horse Whisperer Show.

 “An estancia visit is a great day-trip from Buenos Aires and a wonderful opportunity to experience gaucho culture.
 I recommend going on a weekday; weekends can get crowded with other travelers.
 Be sure to try some yerba maté tea and have a delicious asado